00. Introduction

 Topic 2: indexing data structures

-Control latency and cost with indexes
+Control latency and cost with data structures

 A DB turns a query into a result without the user knowing how.
 But the result is not the only concern, latency and cost (memory, IO, computation) are also relevant, hence the distinction between analytical (OLAP) and transactional (OLTP).